browserengineering/book/book/animations.md

             return "Transform(<no-op>)"
 ```

-We also need to fix the hit-testing algorithm to take into account translations
+We also need to fix the hit testing algorithm to take into account translations
 in `click`.
 Instead of just comparing the locations of layout objects with
 the click point, compute an *absolute* bound---in coordinates of what the
 user sees, including the translation offset---and compare against that.